Motivic (Representation) Stability of Representation Varieties and Character Stacks: Motivic representation stability of representation varieties of free groups and free Abelian groups

 Next, we construct the \textit{branching matrix} that encodes how the centralizers of $n$-tuples of elements change.
-In the case of $\GL_2(k)$, this is fairly simple, the centralizer can only change from the whole group to another centralizer.
+In the case of $\GL_2(k)$, this is fairly simple (see Remark \ref{rem:gl2commuting}), the centralizer can only change from the whole group to another centralizer.

 Explicitly, we have the following. \begin{itemize} \item The centralizer of an $n$-tuple of commuting elements was the whole group $\GL_2(k)$: In this case, the centralizer remains the whole group if and only if the next element is a scalar matrix.
 The centralizer becomes $J$-type if the next element is of $J$-type, and it becomes $M$-type if the next element is of $M$-type. \item The centralizer of an $n$-tuple of commuting elements was of $J$-type: In this case, the centralizer has to remain the same if we add one more commuting element.
 Indeed, after conjugation the centralizer is of the form $\left\{\left( \right)\right\}$, and thus any element of the $n$-tuple is of form $\left( \right)$ so the next elements must be as well.
-This provides $q(q-1)$ choices. \item The centralizer of an $n$-tuple of commuting elements was of $M$-type: In this case, the centralizer has to remain the same if we add one more commuting element, moreover the centralizer is conjugate to the subgroup of diagonal matrices, thus the centralizers are parametrized by $C=(\GL_2(k)/D)^+$.
-The $n+1$-st element thus needs to be conjugate to a diagonal matrix by the same group elements.
-This means that if $C_n(M)$ denotes the variety of $n$-tuples of commuting elements of $M$-type, then $C_{n+1}(M)=C_n(M)\times_C \left(C\times \left\{\left( \right)|\lambda\mu\ne 0\right\}\right)/\ZZ/2\ZZ$. \end{itemize}
+This provides $q(q-1)$ choices. \item The centralizer of an $n$-tuple of commuting elements was of $M$-type: In this case, the centralizer has to remain the same if we add one more commuting element, moreover the centralizer is conjugate to the subgroup of diagonal matrices.
+We parametrize the $M$-type centralizers via the motivic decomposition theorem, we follow both the $+$ and $-$ part of it.
+Namely, the $n+1$-st element needs to be conjugate to a diagonal matrix by the same group elements.
+This means that if $C_n(M)$ denotes the variety of $n$-tuples of commuting elements of $M$-type, then $C_{n+1}(M)=\left(C_n(M)\times_C \left(C\times \left\{\left( \right)|\lambda\mu\ne 0\right\}\right)\right)/(\ZZ/2\ZZ)$. \end{itemize}

 Now, we focus on computing $C_{n+1}(M)$ using the recursion